acumos/security-verification/docs/design.rst

     is no corresponding artifact entry in the scanresult.json file for the solutionId/revisionId, add an entry at the start of the artifacts for the solutionId/revisionId, with intitial attribute values as described above.
-  * For each metadata item found in the CMS for the solutionId/revisionId under one of the CMS resource paths listed above (under where: ... * metadata is), if there is no corresponding metadata entry for the item "name" in the scanresult.json file for the solutionId/revisionId, add an entry at the start of the metadata for the solutionId/revisionId, with intitial attribute values as described above.

 * For each artifact entry in the scanresult.json file (pre-existing or as created/updated above) for the solutionId/revisionId, if any one of the